jaredly/j2/Roadmap.md

 - [ ] I might want to think about de-duping hashes in the output. they're getting pretty verbose.
 	- hmmm so 'alias' would be a single mapping.
+- [x] oh fix a transformer bug

+High-level goal: I want fixtures to really exercise each of the things I have going on.
+In order to do that, I want to be able to declare ephemeral "builtin"s, including builtin decorators, types, and values.
+This will happen via a fixture preamble.
+In order to make it work, I need to be able to parse lambda types.

 ## Transformer